Adversarial AutoMixup: Visualization of Mixed Samples

 \subsection{Diversity of samples generated by various approaches}

 To demonstrate that AdAutoMix is capable of generating diversity samples, we show the synthesising images of AdAutoMix and AutoMix on ImageNet-1K.
-From the Fig.\ref{fig:appendix4}, we can see that AdAutoMix produces mixed samples with more difference.
-By contrast, the AutoMix generates the similar images at different iteration epochs, which implies that the proposed AdAutoMix has capacity to produce diversity images by adversarial training.
+From Fig.~\ref{fig:appendix4}, we can see that AdAutoMix produces mixed samples with more differences.
+By contrast, AutoMix generates similar images at different iteration epochs, which implies that the proposed AdAutoMix has the capacity to produce diverse images by adversarial training.